ibnjunaid/jmiHack/README.md

     * then you'll be asked if you really want this type __Y__ to execute and __N__ to exit the program

 :boom: :boom: :boom:
 ># Bang !!
-I heard that  droping weapon .. :explosion:
+I heard that  droping weapon.
+:explosion: :explosion:

 >###### lets party